hubtel/hubtel-mobile-android-merchant-checkout-sdk/README.md

-# Hubtel Checkout SDK  - Android
+# Hubtel Merchant Checkout SDK - Android

 ## Overview
 The Hubtel Checkout Library is a convenient and easy-to-use library that simplifies the process of implementing a checkout flow in your Android application.